djugei/optimath/README.md

 # Optimath

-A Linear Algebra library that uses const generics to be no_std and specialization to enable SIMD.
+A Linear Algebra library that uses const generics to be no_std and specialization to enable SIMD*.

+*simd blocked on compiler bug, autovectorization works well though.

 ## Examples